mehulagg/gitlab_test/doc/development/documentation/styleguide.md

   - Do not use contractions in reference documentation.
 Examples:
     - You cannot set a limit higher than 1000.
     - For `parameter1`, the default is 10.
+  - Avoid contractions in error messages.
+Examples:
+    - Requests to localhost are not allowed
+    - Specified URL cannot be used
   - Do not use contractions with a proper noun and a verb, such as _GitLab's creating X_.
   - Avoid using contractions when you need to emphasize a negative, such as "Do **not** install X with Y."